JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 They said “Hi” and then go back to the task at hand: Hocking loogies on the heads of people walking down the street below.

-I looked over with them and watched as they carefully timed theirn spits, but I never participated in the whole thing.
-It all seemed digusting and stupid.
+I looked over with them and watched as they carefully timed their spits, but I never participated in the whole thing.
+It all seemed disgusting and stupid.

 Soon enough one of them hit someone and you could hear them shout and threaten to “get us” so we ran through the train station onto the other side.